-Many gardeners hesitate to pinch and prune their houseplants for fear they will do something wrong or that it will stop the growth of their houseplants.
+Many gardeners hesitate to pinch or prune their houseplants for fear they will do something wrong or that it will stop the growth of their houseplants.
 In reality, pinching and pruning is one of the best things you can do for your houseplants.
 Here's why.

 I often find this necessary with my begonia and impatiens if I overwinter them inside.
-New growth begins almost immediately, if you provide them with bright, indirect light.
+New growth begins almost immediately if you provide them with bright, indirect light.
 Within a few weeks, these plants produce a flush of new foliage that you can display with pride.

 To prune dead leaves or weak foliage from your houseplants simply trim away the dead or weak foliage with a knife or pair of scissors.
 To pinch out the growing tips, gently pinch the new leaves between your thumb and fingernail to remove them.
-This can be repeated on all new growth in a few weeks to continue to force new growth and create a full, healthy plant.
+This can be repeated on all new growth in a few weeks to encourage new growth and create a full, healthy plant.

 Until next time . . .
 HAPPY GARDENING!